SilvarCode/Autocomplete/README.md

 ## Instructions

-Instructions on how to use the plugin will be provided soon.
+Instructions on how to use the plugin can be found on the website.
+Check the blog section of the website for a post on how to install and use the cakephp powered autocomplete plugin.